takpare/https-github.com-git-lfs-git-.g/Tutorial.md

 Now we are going to decide that `*.bin` files are large files that we want git-lfs to track them.
 Tracking means that in subsequent commits, these files will now be LFS files.

-*Note: This does NOT mean that versions of the files in previous commits will be converted (involving a process commonly known as rewriting history).
-This is a different process (See [BFG](#using-bfg-to-migrate-repo))*
+*Note: This does NOT mean that versions of the files in previous commits will be converted.
+That involves a process commonly known as "rewriting history" and is described in the [migration section](#migrating-existing-repository-data-to-lfs).*

 We do this by setting a `track` pattern, using the `git lfs track` command.